cmudig/counterpoint/docs/_pages/01-quickstart.md

 >
 > Since the `draw()` function will get called about 60 times per second during animations, it's
 > important to make sure it runs fast and doesn't perform any unnecessary
 > calculations.
-Plus, you can configure Canvas Animation to redraw only when
+Plus, you can configure Counterpoint to redraw only when
 > needed, improving performance and saving energy.
 See [Optimizing Performance]({% link _pages/07-optimizing-performance.md %})
 > to learn more.
 >